alihassanazad8245/alihassanazad8245/README.md

 ## 👨‍💻 About Me

+## 👨‍💻 About Me

-I am a Software Engineering student at Bahria University Karachi Campus.
+I am a Software Engineering student at Bahria University Karachi Campus, currently in my 6th semester with a strong academic performance.

-My focus is on building practical, real-world systems that go beyond academic theory.
-I aim to develop clean, scalable, and efficient software by understanding how systems work under the hood.
+My main focus is on building **real-world, practical systems** that go beyond basic academic work.
+I enjoy understanding how software works under the hood and aim to develop clean, scalable, and efficient solutions using strong fundamentals combined with hands-on experience.

+I am particularly interested in **backend development, system design, and full-stack engineering**, where I can solve complex problems and build structured, production-style applications.

-Currently, I am also moving toward **Cybersecurity**, learning how applications are attacked and how to secure them properly.
+Alongside software engineering, I am also actively exploring **Cybersecurity**, learning how systems are attacked, how vulnerabilities appear, and how to build secure applications with strong defense in mind.

 ---